PetarMc1/Minecraft-Items-API-v2/README.md

 git clone https://github.com/PetarMc1/Minecraft-Items-API-v2 -b master
 ```

-2. Install all required dependencies.
+2. Install all required dependencies and `wrangler`.

 ```
 pnpm install
+pnpm install -g wrangler
 ```

 3. Start the development server

 ```
-pnpm dev
+wrangler dev
 ```

 This will start a local development server.
 The majority of changes will
 be instantly reflected live without the need to restart the development server or reload the page in
 your browser.

-### Building
+## Deployment
+Ive designed this project to be deployable to Cloudflare Workers.
+To do it you need to run the following command:
 ```
-pnpm build
+wrangler deploy
 ```

-This command builds a production-ready deployment into the `build` directory.
-These files are ready
-to be hosted on any static content server.
+Then you will be prompted what to do.

 ## Usage
 https://mc-api.petarmc.com

-Begin your journey with the Minecraft Items API v2 by making HTTP requests to the endpoint.
-Explore the API [documentation](https://docs.petarmc.com/api/available-endpoints) for comprehensive details on available endpoints, request parameters, and response formats.
+Begin your journey with the Minecraft Items API v2 by making HTTP requests to the endpoint. <!--Explore the API [documentation](https://docs.petarmc.com/api/available-endpoints) for comprehensive details on available endpoints, request parameters, and response formats.

 # License
 This project is licensed under the [MIT](/LICENCE) License.

-Everything in the `Data` folder is copied from [PrismarineJS/minecraft-data](https://github.com/PrismarineJS/minecraft-data) and is not under my license.
+All of the data for blocks/items/biomes/effects/verisons etc. is from [PrismarineJS/minecraft-data](https://github.com/PrismarineJS/minecraft-data) and is not under my license.
 Check [PrismarineJS/minecraft-data/README.md](https://github.com/PrismarineJS/minecraft-data/blob/master/README.md)